Tang Tai Zong — Talented All-Powerful Emperor

 In the next few years, Prince Li Shimin, one of the best militarists in the history of China, led Tang’s army defeated other strong uprising troops, and made irreplaceable contributions in the Tang’s unification of China.

-If he were only a general, his extraordinary military accomplishments were already a huge threaten to a monarch, let alone he was the second son of the emperor, and with a great reputation among civilians and ministers.
+If Li Shimin had been only a general, his extraordinary military accomplishments were already a huge threaten to a monarch, let alone he was the second son of the emperor, and with a great reputation among civilians, Tang’s generals and officials.

-Consequently, his older brother, the crown prince Jiancheng, considered him as the biggest enemy.
+Consequently, his older brother, the crown prince Li Jiancheng, considered Li Shimin as the biggest enemy.

-The crown prince Jiancheng, Shimin’s older brother, was an excellent heir, also a talented commander and politician.
+The crown prince Li Jiancheng (589 — 626) was an excellent heir, a talented commander and a sly politician.

-In addition, their fourth brother Yuanji, another brave and excellent general, also supported Jiancheng.
+In addition, their fourth brother Li Yuanji, another brave and excellent general, also supported Li Jiancheng.

-Therefore, Jiancheng had the support of the emperor, his fourth brother and most important ministers, while Shimin had his own followers from the army and fewer civil officers.
+Therefore, Jiancheng had the support of their father the emperor Li Yuan, their fourth brother and most important ministers, while Shimin had his own followers from the army and a few civil officials.

-These two parties kept fighting intensively, but they were all too powerful to be easily perished.
+These two forces intensively kept competing over power, but they were all too powerful to be easily perished.

-A few years after the Tang Empire unified the whole of the nation, Shimin heard that his father and the crown prince was planning to take military power away from him, by nominating his fourth brother as the new marshal; some people noted that the crown prince even tried to poison Shimin to death, but failed.
+A few years after the Tang Empire unified the whole of the nation, Li Shimin heard that his father and the crown prince were planning to take military power away from him, by nominating his fourth brother as the new marshal of Tang; some people recorded that the crown prince even tried to poison Shimin to death, but failed.

 Cruel Coup and Intensive Fights Over the Throne

-One day, Li Shimin led about 10 of his trusted generals ambushed in a Xuan Wu Gate of the royal palace, where Jiancheng and his fourth brother Yuanji would pass by to meet the emperor.
+One day, Li Shimin and his wife Zhangsun, led about 10 of his trusted generals ambushed in Xuanwu Gate of the royal palace, where Li Jiancheng and Li Yuanji would pass by to meet the emperor.

-Then Li Shimin ascended to the throne as Tang Tai Zong, or Emperor Taizong of Tang, sentenced all the sons of Jiancheng and Yuanji to death.
+Then, Li Shimin ascended to the throne as Tang Tai Zong, or Emperor Taizong of Tang, and sentenced all the sons of Li Jiancheng and Li Yuanji to death.

-He buried his two brothers using prince’s ceremony; those who had served the late crown prince and fought with him before were all pardoned.
+He buried his two brothers, using prince’s ceremony; those who had served and fought for them before were all pardoned.

-Indeed, the way he achieved the throne was cruel; however, many officers and large numbers of civilians didn't care much about competing over the throne within the ruling class.
+Indeed, the way that Li Shimin achieved the throne was cruel; however, many officials and large numbers of civilians didn't care much about competing over the throne within the ruling class.

-What they actually concerned was that whether the monarch could bring them better lives, which Emperor Li Shimin had completely accomplished.
+What they actually concerned was that whether the monarch could bring them better lives, which Emperor Tang Tai Zong had completely accomplished.

-Great Emperor Tang Tai Zong and His Prosperous Empire
+Tang Tai Zong and His Great Reign of Zhenguan

-After those political enemies were all eliminated, Emperor Li Shimin started his ruling as one of the greatest monarchs in the history of China.
+After those political enemies were all eliminated, Emperor Tang Tai Zong started his ruling as one of the greatest monarchs in the history of China.